pranavreddy702/Project-2/README.md

 Description

-App that allows users to check the nutritional content for a specific food, the user will be allowed to save the food item to a collection.
+App that allows users to check the nutritional content for a specific food.
+The user can then save the food item to a collection.
+The user will also be able to edit and delete any items.

 Steps